-This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.
 Class A shareholders who invest, or agree to invest in the future, at least \$50,000 in the Fund, may qualify for sales charge discounts.
-More information about these and other discounts is available from your financial professional and beginning on page 19 of the Fund's Prospectus under "Account Information - How to Buy Shares".
+More information about these and other discounts is available from your financial intermediary and in "Account Information-How to Buy Shares," beginning on page 18 of the Fund's Prospectus, and in the Appendix to this Prospectus.